-Many expecting mummas will sweat a lot more than usual and develop strange itches, rashes, skin discolouration and the dark line called a linea nigra on their belly (don’t worry that goes).
-You stop losing hair when pregnant, so your tresses will be looking fine, but the excess hair everywhere else isn’t so nice.
+Many expecting mums will sweat a lot more than usual and develop strange itches, rashes, skin discolouration and the dark line called a linea nigra on their belly (don’t worry that goes).
+You stop losing hair when pregnant, so your tresses will look amazing and thick, but the excess hair everywhere else isn’t so nice.
 After birth, you will lose hair like crazy too, but don’t worry you’re not going bald.

 7. The ‘show’

 We’re not talking about the main event here (aka the birth), this is the mucus plug that seals your cervix when you’re carrying a baby and comes away before delivery.
 It’s called a ‘show’ (!) and is a sticky, jelly-like pink mucus (insert vomit emoji).
 While some women are blissfully unaware of this particular event due it happening mid-birth, for many, it comes away early as a bit of a preview to the real show as a sign that you’re going into labour.

 Another special delivery that arrives before your baby does is your poo.
 Even if you can’t see it during labour, boy will you smell it.
 In previous generations, doctors used to perform enemas (bowel clean out) before birth, but not any more as they think pushing out a poo first helps you deliver your baby faster.
 Cameras at the ready people!

 9. The splits